Skip to main content

 When a company listed on the New Zealand Stock Exchange (NZX) holds a shareholder vote, eligible shareholders may be able to cast their vote in advance through Sharesies.

-At the moment, you can’t take part in votes held by companies listed on Australian or US exchanges through Sharesies.
+At the moment, you generally can’t take part in votes held by companies listed on Australian or US exchanges through Sharesies.
 Instead, we cast a ‘broker non-vote’ for US shareholder votes and don't take part in Australian shareholder votes.

 What’s a shareholder vote?